Fort Dodge, Iowa: Surface transportation

 U.S. Route 20 bypasses Fort Dodge to the south, and U.S. 169 skirts the west side of the city; both highways have business routes through town.
 Iowa Highway 7 has its terminus at the northwest edge of the city.

 DART (Dodger Area Rapid Transit) maintains six local bus routes that connect to most commercial, medical, and educational locations on weekdays only.

 Jefferson Bus lines serves Fort Dodge with a link to Williams, where travelers can connect to the expanded Jefferson line.

 Airport

-The Fort Dodge Regional Airport (FOD) is located just north of town.
+The Fort Dodge Regional Airport (FOD) is located just north of the city.
 It is primarily a general aviation airport.

 Health care

 Unity Point Hospital, formerly Trinity Regional Medical Center, is Fort Dodge's only hospital.

 Sister cities

 As of December 13, 2016, Fort Dodge has one sister city: